 You're wasting your life.
 Yes, you.
-But luckily, this is going to be one of those rare times when reading this will actually give you more time, rather than less.
-Say hello to IFTTT and 26 brilliantly useful recipes that will help you simplify your life.
+But luckily, this is going to be one of those rare times when reading something will actually give you more time, rather than less.
+Meet IFTTT and 35 amazingly useful little recipes that will help you simplify your chaotic life.

 There's a whole load of ways you could be automating the dullest everyday tasks and optimising your workflows to make the most of your precious time on the earth.